• Skip to primary navigation

 Instructions

-• Peel and chop the vegetables into smallish chunks and set aside.
+• Peel and chop the vegetables set aside.

 • Chop the meat into cubes and set aside.

-• Add the meat and stir well to coat.
-Once coated remove from the pan to a plate and set aside while you prepare the vegetables
+• Add the cubed lamb and stir well to coat the lamb with the spices.
+Remove the lamb to a plate and set aside while you fry the vegetables

-• Add another tablespoon of oil to the frying pan and fry the onions, celery and garlic until they start to soften.
+• Add another splash of oil to the same pan and then fry the onions, celery and carrots (still on moderate heat) until the onions start to turn translucent.

-• Bring to the boil then reduce the heat to a simmer.
+• Cover the pan with a lid and bring to the boil, then turn the heat down to a strong simmer.

-• Stir in the spice-coated meat, cover with a lid and simmer for 30 minutes until the vegetables are cooked.
+• Stir in the lamb and continue to simmer for 25 to 30 minutes until the vegetables are cooked and the flavours of the spices have combined into the sauce.

 Notes